vulnersCom/zabbix-threat-control/README.md

 - Index of the impact on the infrastructure
 - A detailed list of affected hosts.
 - Hyperlink to the description of the bulletin.

-As a result, the plugin provides the information about the found vulnerabilities of the entire infrastructure: the scope of the impact, list of affected hosts and the ways to fix them.

 Sometimes it is quite difficult to update all packages on all servers to a version that fixes vulnerabilities.
 The offeredformat of the information representation helps to work selectively with both needed servers and particular packages.